 ensure that national and european rules and procedures on the matter of free competition are actually applied and observed;

 disseminate antitrust compliance culture across all Group levels and among third-party Stakeholders, commercial partners, suppliers and customers.

-In order to guarantee an oversight that takes into account regulatory innovations and new legislative and case law guidelines, antitrust compliance has been extended to include, in addition to typical decrees of antitrust discipline (mergers, abuses of dominant position and agreements), Community legislation on state aid and the recent Italian rules to support the competitiveness of Italian companies.
+In order to guarantee an oversight that takes into account regulatory innovations and new legislative and case law guidelines, antitrust compliance has been extended to include, in addition to typical decrees of antitrust discipline (mergers, abuses of dominant position and agreements), european legislation on state aid and the recent Italian rules to support the competitiveness of Italian companies.

-The natural points of contact of the Antitrust Team, specific team of experts on the matter within the Department, are colleagues and Italian and international Group companies on the one hand and national, European Union and international antitrust authorities on the other.
+The natural points of contact of the Antitrust Team, specific team of experts on the matter within the Institutional Affairs Department, are colleagues and Italian and international Group companies on the one hand and national, European Union and international antitrust authorities on the other.

 In respect of colleagues

 With a view to increasing the colleagues' awareness regarding the risks arising from competition breaches and helping them foresee similar risk situations, the Antitrust Team launched a series of remote as well as classroom training initiatives, addressed to national and foreign structures targeting many different groups of the Group.
 In this regard was created the first digital training product, the Collection Antitrust, which consists of 10 Learning objects and is accessible from about 70,000 colleagues of the Italian perimeter through the platform “Apprendo”.
 The Team organized a distance training meeting regarding "Merger Antitrust Assessment-Theoretical and operational aspects in M&A operations" aimed at about 30 resources identified among the collaborators of the structures most affected by this kind of operations.